haliekoehler/sticky-ribbon/README.md

-  # Create scrolling overlay element
+  # Sticky Ribbon

-  This is a code bundle for Create scrolling overlay element.
-The original project is available at https://www.figma.com/design/6kYBG84Sh1HID2icCaCRDu/Create-scrolling-overlay-element.
+  This is a code bundle for a sticky ribbon element with animation.

   ## Running the code